kubesphere/website/content/en/docs/installing-on-kubernetes/on-prem-kubernetes/install-ks-on-linux-vm.md

 Active namespace is "kube-system".
 ```

-till now，use kubeadm install k8s 1.16.3 has **completed**！！！
+till now, use kubeadm install k8s 1.16.3 has **completed**

 # K8s cluster install kubesphere

 [The prerequisites for installing kubesphere on the official website are as follows](https://kubesphere.io/docs/zh-CN/installation/prerequisites/)

 - `Kubernetes Version： `1.15.x ≤ K8s version ≤ 1.17.x`；
-- `Helm`Version： `2.10.0 ≤ Helm Version ＜ 3.0.0`（do not support helm 2.16.0 [#6894](https://github.com/helm/helm/issues/6894)），and has installed Tiller，refer [How to install and configure Helm](https://devopscube.com/install-configure-helm-kubernetes/) （3.0 could suppose Helm v3）；
+- `Helm`Version： `2.10.0 ≤ Helm Version ＜ 3.0.0`（do not support helm 2.16.0 [#6894](https://github.com/helm/helm/issues/6894)）, and has installed Tiller, refer [How to install and configure Helm](https://devopscube.com/install-configure-helm-kubernetes/) （3.0 could suppose Helm v3）；
 - The cluster has a default storage type (storageclass).
 If you have not prepared storage, please refer to [install OpenEBS create LocalPV storage type](https://kubesphere.io/docs/zh-CN/appendix/install-openebs) as test environment。
 - The cluster can access the Internet.
 If there is no Internet, please refer to [Installing kubesphere offline in kubernetes](https://kubesphere.com.cn/docs/installation/install-on-k8s-airgapped/)。